willroberts2113/movies-api/src/main/resources/spring-i/7-controller-integration.md

 We can use DI in most of the classes in our Spring application.
 We can even inject services into other services!

-This is how you can use it in order to get the list of all Ads.
+This is how you can use it in order to get the list of all Movies.

 ```java
 import com.codeup.restblog.data.PostRepository;